Contact Us

 Okundaye is the only female participating in the Masters Exhibition.
 The show is being organised by Mydrim Gallery as part of the activities to mark its twenty-fifth anniversary.

-The exhibition of paintings sculptures, mixed media and bead works opens on Saturday, June 3 to Monday, June 4, 2018, at the Desiderata, plot 5A, Abuja Street, Banana Island, Foreshore Estate, Lagos Nigeria.
+The exhibition of paintings, sculptures, mixed media and bead works opens on Saturday, June 3, to Monday, June 4, 2018, at the Desiderata, plot 5A, Abuja Street, Banana Island, Foreshore Estate, Lagos, Nigeria.
 And about fifty-six works by Yusuf Grillo, El Anatsui, Abayomi Barber, Jimoh Akolo, David Dale, late Bisi Fakeye, Bruce Ononrakpeya, Kolade Oshinowo, Muraina Oyelami, Jimoh Buraimoh and Gani Odutokun will be on view.

-Okundaye stopped schooling at primary 6 school level at her village, Ogidi-Ijumu in Kogi State of Nigeria.
+Okundaye stopped schooling at the primary 6 school level in her village, Ogidi-Ijumu, in Kogi State of Nigeria.
 However, Okundaye went ahead to teach herself English at home.
-She never went to school to study art which had brought her to global spotlight.
-Vocational training in art was passed down to her by her great grandmother, late madam Ibikunle, who was an adire textile maker and a dyer of fabric during her days in the village of Ogidi-Ijumu, Okundaye 's birth place.
-Watching her great grandmother in the art of adire textile processing and helping her out in adire making, Okundaye walked up the line to become an expert in adire textile making, dyeing, weaving, painting and embroidery.
+She never went to school to study art, which had brought her to the global spotlight.
+Vocational training in art was passed down to her by her great-grandmother, the late Madam Ibikunle, who was an adire textile maker and a dyer of fabric during her days in the village of Ogidi-Ijumu, Okundaye 's birthplace.
+Watching her great-grandmother in the art of adire textile processing and helping her out in adire making, Okundaye walked up the line to become an expert in adire textile making, dyeing, weaving, painting and embroidery.
 This was the way vocational training was passed down from parents to children in Yoruba communities in those days in Nigeria.

 By Udemma Chukwuma